 It was agreed that Saint Peter's Creamery should be dismantled and changed into a new design using the existing baseboard, with two end extensions.
 The New layout is called Buckleberry Lane.

 Thanks to Peter for writing the Phonebox Magazine article regarding the exhibition and taking photographs of the event.
 I have been able to publish some Photographs of the 2018 exhibition, accessed via the exhibition page.

 Alan B has kindly donated some locomotives and rolling stock for use on the layout.

 Chris has fitted DCC decoders to the two car Diesel Multiple Unit and a 0-6-0 3F tender engine, which were run on the layout.
 Peter has provided some photographs of the exhibition 2017, which are now on that exhibition page.

 The bus wiring on the two OO gauge test tracks and the O gauge tracks have been completed.
 Wire connections have been made to all sections of track (except the points) using droppers and bus cable.
 Loco running is much smoother as we are not relying on the track and rail joiners to provide all the power.
 One of the 00 gauge track circuits has a switch fitted to allow DC or DCC controllers to be connected.
 Many thanks to Chris for all his efforts.

-The annual club dinner was held on Thursday evening 14 June 2018, again at Donzella's restaurant in Olney.
+The annual club dinner was held on Thursday evening 19 September 2019, again at Donzella's restaurant in Olney.
 We all had a very pleasant meal and enjoyed the evening.
-Alan, the chairman, gave a short address before the start of the meal thanking all the members for their hard work during the last year.
+Alan, the chairman, gave a short address before the start of the meal, thanking all the members for their hard work during the last year.
 Many thanks to Malcolm for organising the meal and also to the staff of Donzella for making the evening a success.